CouchCMS/Documentation/src/contents/tags-reference/excerpt.md

 ### truncate_chars

-By default, the 'count' paramater is considered to be the number of words the excerpt can contain.<br/>
+By default, the 'count' paramater is considered to be the number of words the excerpt can contain.
 By setting the 'truncate\_chars' to '1', the 'count' becomes the number of characters the excerpt can contain.

 ```